iansawicki/octoml-cli-workflows/README.md

   OctoML platform, some OctoML features (such as inference cost savings) are not available.
   Below is more detail on what each OctoML CLI command in the local job does:

-  `octoml package`: packages the models specified in the `octoml.yaml` file into a Docker tarball that's ready to be built into an image on any machine that has Docker installed.
+  `octoml package`: Packages the models specified in the `octoml.yaml` file into a Docker tarball that's ready to be built into an image on any machine that has Docker installed.

   `octoml build`: Builds a deployment-ready Docker image from the specified tarball(s).